 Begin your business plan with an executive summary of your business operations and a company description.
-This portion should include your mission statement, business strategy, details about how you will solve common problems, your unique competitive qualities, and the consumer base you are hoping to reach.
+This portion should include your mission statement, business strategy, details about how you will solve common problems, your unique competitive qualities, and the consumer base you hope to reach.

-Then, report on the market research you’ve done.
-Detail how much money is projected to be in the hotel industry with a cash flow statement.
+Then, report on the market research you've done.
+Detail how much money is projected in the hotel industry with a cash flow statement.
 List all your prominent competitors, anticipated sales, predicted average occupancy rate, and seasonal trends in your local market.
-If you demonstrate that you’ve completed thorough market research, your lender will be impressed.
+Your lender will be impressed if you demonstrate that you've completed thorough market research.

 Continue by describing your intended hotel marketing plan.
 How will you get the word out about your new hotel?
-Utilizing social media, email marketing, and paid advertising is a great way to start.
-Grand opening incentives can help get guests through the door who can kick start online reviews for your business.
+Social media, email marketing, and paid advertising are great ways to start.
+Grand opening incentives can help get guests through the door who can kick-start online reviews for your business.
 Network with other hotel owners to learn what marketing strategies were successful for them.

-Hotel businesses rely on excellent staffing, and all hotel employees need to be paid for their labor.
-In your business plan, include projected salaries for staff members such as:
+Hotel businesses rely on excellent staffing, and all hotel employees must be paid for their labor.
+In your business plan, including projected salaries for staff members such as:

 - Front desk attendants